luiscielak/new-aesthetic/new-aesthetic.md

 [2]: http://www.wired.com/beyond_the_beyond/2012/04/an-essay-on-the-new-aesthetic/ "An Essay on the New Aesthetic"

-[3]: http://www.v2.nl/publishing/new-aesthetic-new-anxieties "New Aesthetic, New Anxieties"
+[3]: http://www.v2.nl/publishing/new-aesthetic-new-anxieties "New Aesthetic New Anxieties"

 [4]: http://mariuswatz.com/bio "Marius Watz"